john-data-chen/turborepo-starter-kit/README.md

 ### Oxfmt

 - status: enabled
-- benefit: Significantly faster (about 50 times) than Prettier, with near-instant cold startup times.(it can format this small project in 13ms, it has more potential in big projects with thousands of files).
+- benefit: Significantly faster (about 50 times) than Prettier, with near-instant cold startup times.(it can format this small project in 1.5 second, it has more potential in big projects with thousands of files).
 It is not recommended to use it in production, still in preview version.
 - [introduction](https://oxc.rs/docs/guide/usage/formatter)

 ### Turbopack